khtati/Java-Developer/README.md

 # Java-Developer
-Reading from a file sentence.
+1. Reading from a file sentence.
-Using StringTokenizer and regular expression remove all special charactres Split the sentence into parts
+2. Using StringTokenizer and regular expression remove all special charactres.
+3. Split the sentence into parts.
-Write to the new file output
+4. Write to the new file output.